 short link: http://bit.ly/edtror

 "Culture" is too often a construction of special interests - nation states, political parties, religious groups - in search of power or money.
 Such "cultures" are rendered artificially discrete, according to context (e.g. "Chinese" culture doesn't appear the same from France or Beijing).

 In reality "culture" is an attribute of individuals, not groups; we all share in multiple "cultures"; what we share is more than what divides us; even that which divides us is not different sortings into separable, homogeneous groupings but rather into overlapping, heterogeneous, fuzzily-bounded sets.
-Every culture has its subcultures, and no boundaries are clearly visible.
-Culture is not a countable noun - it's a continuous flow and a perspectival landscape; there is only "culture" not "cultures"; what we consider a "culture" is a continuous, connected semantic web, extending over all humanity - any boundaries are only apparent.
+Every "culture" has its "subcultures", everything overlaps, and no boundaries are clear.
+Culture is not a countable noun - it's a continuous flow and a perspectival landscape; there is only "culture" not "cultures".We consider a "culture" is a continuous, connected semantic web, extending over all humanity - any boundaries are only apparent.
 We are all connected, and multiply.
 And we are all unique.

-The ETO demonstrates these linkages among all humanity in two ways: (1) socially, in the group itself, which is diverse, in backgrounds, languages, ages; crossing boundaries of all sorts - including university students, staff, and faculty as well as the broader community, and (2) musically, by highlighting the flow of music through people, via continuous performances connecting diverse regions and societies around the world through continuous sheets of sound.
+The ETO demonstrates these pan-human linkages musically, in two ways: (1) socially, in the group itself, which is diverse, in backgrounds, languages, ages; crossing boundaries of all sorts - including university students, staff, and faculty as well as the broader Edmonton community, and (2) musically, by highlighting the flow of music through people, via non-stop boundaryless performances, linking diverse regions and societies around the world through continuous sheets of sound.
 Socially, we aim to represent our community, drawing membership from every corner, in all its diversity, transcending rather than reinforcing boundaries in our performances.
 Musically, we focus on the idea that music crosses boundaries, just like we do, and erases them in the process - we look for melodies and sounds that have traveled, and invent new ones that will travel in the future.